ComparativeGenomicsToolkit/hal/README.md

 By default, no gaps are written to the reference sequence.
 The `--maxRefGap` can be specified to allow gaps up to a certain size in the reference.
 This is achieved by recursively following indels in the graph that could correspond to reference gaps.

+#### FASTA Export

+DNA sequences (without any alignment information) can be extracted from HAL files in FASTA format using `hal2fasta`.

 ### Summary Information

 #### halValidate